Tricks of the Trade: Pairs of twin beds

 Colorful Throws

-In this shared kids room in San Francisco, we mixed pom pom bedding and bird-printed sheets with matching lumbar pillows.
+In San Francisco, we mixed pom pom bedding and bird-printed sheets with matching lumbar pillows.
 Both beds got a faux-mohair blanket in a strong color—one pink, one gold.

 Photo Thomas Kuoh